Azure/automl-codegen-preview/README.md

 After clicking this button, you will be redirected to the Notebooks portal extension where you can run the generated code.

+## Known issues/limitations
+Listed below are the currently known issues and limitations of code generation.

+* When running with a private preview SDK, an image build step is currently required before the experiment starts.
+This is handled for you, but will add to overall experiment runtime.
+The image build step will be removed in a future release.
+* Currently only classification, regression, and forecasting tasks are supported.
+* Streaming datasets are not supported.
+* DNN trained models are not supported.
+* `DataTransformer._engineered_feature_names_class` is currently loaded from a bytestring to map raw to engineered feature names, which may be problematic if the list of featurizers changes.

 ## Contributing